 - Achieve a minimum cumulative grade point average of 2.0 (a "C" average) on all college level credit earned.
-(Certain programs may require a higher GPA). - Complete a minimum of 15 college credit hours at East Central College. - Complete an exit examination as specified by the College for the degree or certificate earned. - Settle all financial obligations to East Central College. - Provide evidence of completed high school diploma or G.E.D. certificate, if not already on file. - Request from the Registrar, or obtain from the college website, an Application for Graduation, complete and sign the application and obtain an advisor's signature.
-The application should be submitted to the Registrar's Office in a timely fashion according to following deadlines:
+(Certain programs may require a higher GPA). - Complete a minimum of 15 college credit hours at East Central College. - Complete an exit examination as specified by the College for the degree or certificate earned. - Settle all financial obligations to East Central College. - Provide evidence of completed high school diploma or G.E.D. certificate, if not already on file. - Apply online, or by logging into MyECC/Student Planning.
+The application should be submitted in a timely fashion according to following deadlines:

-Fall Priority Application Deadline: June 15
+Fall Priority Application Deadline: June 15\